Karthik68771/PikaDex/README.md

 ![Logo](assets/logo.png)

-## What is Rotomgram?
+## What is PikaDex?
-Rotomgram is a Telegram Bot that provides all informations about Pokémon.
-It's accessible through this link https://t.me/RotomgramBot or writing @RotomgramBot on Telegram search bar
+Pikadex is a Telegram Bot that provides all informations about Pokémon.
+It's accessible through this link https://t.me/PikaDexBot or writing @PikaDexBot on Telegram search bar

 ## Deploy to Heroku
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)